affinidi/reference-app-affinidi-vault/generator/starlette/template/README.md

-# Affinidi login demo with FastApi
+# Affinidi login demo with Starlette

 This is a template that showcases how to use Affinidi Vault to perform authentication and to interact with the vault.
 It accomplishes this through Affinidi Vault Chrome Extension using the [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)